that-recsys-lab/public-web/pages/01.home/people/default.md

 ![Robin Burke photo](rb-head-shot.jpg?resize=120,150&classes=left)
 ### Robin Burke
 Robin Burke is a Professor in the Department of Information Science at the University of Colorado, Boulder, and the founder and director of That Recommender Systems Lab.
+[Personal web page](burke.md)

 # PhD Students